ucsb-cs156/w22/_lab/jpa01.md

 # Step 0: Set up your repo

+When cloning your repo, be sure to use *only the ssh* links.
+* Using the `https` link may result in an error when you try to push the to the repo, indicating that "a GitHub Action cannot be accessed from an OAuth login" or something like that.
+* Using ssh instead of https gets around this problem.

 You may work individually or as a pair on this lab.
 However, if you work as a pair, please:
 * Pair with someone from your same team, or at least, from your same discussion section.